Is There Anybody Out There? The Wall Live 1980–81: Content

 The tracks differed slightly from the studio album, primarily in terms of longer intros and extended solos.
 Due to the constraints of vinyl records, the band had been forced to severely edit many songs for the album, removing whole sections, many of which were restored in concert.
-For example, "The Show Must Go On" had an extra verse that was deleted from the original studio recording (but included in the lyric sheet, even on the latest CD releases.)
+For example, "The Show Must Go On" had an extra verse that was deleted from the original studio recording (but included in the lyric sheet, even on later CD releases.)
 "Outside the Wall" was longer and re-arranged with mandolin, accordion, clarinet, acoustic guitars, tambourines and more natural-sounding vocal harmonies from the quartet of Joe Chemay, Jim Farber, Jim Haas, and Jon Joyce.
 (This would be the third official version of "Outside the Wall" available to the listener, following the extended orchestral version from the 1982 film.)

-During the tour, Richard Wright performed as a salaried musician rather than a full member, having been fired by Waters during the sessions for the original album.
-The four Pink Floyd members were duplicated by the "surrogate band".
+Release

-The album was released to commemorate The Wall album and concerts' 20th anniversary.
+The album was released to commemorate the 20th anniversary of The Wall and The Wall Tour.

 Is There Anybody Out There? was re-issued in the US and Canada in July 2005, remastered by James Guthrie, Joel Plante and Kim Richards.
 The booklet features some songwriting updates and mentions that the MC: Atmos on disc one used a sample of "We'll Meet Again" by Vera Lynn.